dolores1234/RepData_PeerAssessment1/PA1_template.md

 iSteps$steps[is.na(iSteps$steps)] <-  iSteps$x[is.na(iSteps$steps)]
 ```

-There are no missing (NA) values for steps.
-Value of steps is >= 0 for each interval in each day.
+The new data set (newActivity) is created by subsetting and excluding the x (mean) variable, then sorting the data set by date.
+There are also no missing values in

-The new data set is created by subsetting and excluding the x (mean) variable, then sorting the data set by date:
+this data set.

 ```r
 newAct <-  subset(iSteps, select = c(steps, date, interval))  #180 obs of 68 variables